PrimePotato/cibc/readme.md

 ## Implementation Details

-This searches over the cumulative probabilities using modified binary search algorithm that has a time complexity of O( log(n)).
+This searches over the cumulative probabilities using modified search algorithm that has a time complexity of O( log(n)).
+This can either be set to use a bisection or secant method.

+Within the search function used arrays and primitives to reduce memory overhead and increase speed

+##

 # Question 2